isabella232/customer-success.en/help/drive-content-velocity-for-AEM-sites.md

 _Content velocity is the gas that powers the personalization vehicle.
 Content velocity is about simplifying and becoming more efficient, to be able to deliver personalized experiences at scale._ - Monique Misrahi from T-Mobile

-It is an overriding philosophy of content that embraces an enterprise-level framework touching every part of an enterprise organization—from creation, through management, to distribution.
+It is an overriding philosophy of content that embraces an enterprise-level framework touching every part of an enterprise organization--from creation, through management, to distribution.

 It involves developing an underlying "people architecture" that can be harnessed to reach maximum velocity, craft rich experiences, and achieve powerful efficiencies.